FreezeWarp/mirrorreader/README.md

 # mirrorreader
 This is a reader for [Heritrix](https://github.com/internetarchive/heritrix3) (archive.org) site archives created with the MirrorWriter module.

 It can read archives stored in .zip, .rar, .tar.bz2, and .tar.gz archives, though .rar is the only recommended format in most situations.
+(It can also, of-course, read the normal directories written by MirrorWriter.)

 ## Utilities
 MirrorReader generally works with most MirrorWriter-written archives out-of-the-box, but includes two built in utilities that can be used to clean up such archives: